wivoliveira/CAP-394/3_EDA.md

-First, we create a list containing the geocode and name of all states described in the shapefile.
-Then, we use this list to extract the boundaries of each state and identify the number of scenes that intersects each one of them.
+First, we created a list containing the geocode and name of all states described in the shapefile.
+Then, we used this list to extract the boundaries of each state and identify the number of scenes that intersects each one of them.

 ```python